8n8/bigwebthing/README.md

 And in Truelang it would be like:

 ====Top of file====
-Map.fromList
 "hi" 3

 "apple" 4

 "onions" 55

 "stew" 22

-And a file is just a convenience for making a list, so you don't have to indent the whole file to get the opening parenthesis.
+And a file is just a convenience for making a map, so you don't have to indent the whole file to get the opening parenthesis.

 And the main feature of the language is